georgerobescu/ow_draft--1/readme.md

 A technique like this, let someone almost completely abstract her himself from the reality of working alone on a project, gaining a rather new magic level of interaction between two temporal-based version of oneself.

-Conversely, the same feature can be intensely used to debate if there’s still one original creator of the project: what happen when the contributors take more and more voice in the discourse of the project?
+Conversely, the same feature can be intensely used to debate if there’s still one original creator of the project: what happen when the contributors take more and more voice in the discourse of it?
 How does the original creator feel like, especially when he she moved to the position of project manager?
 Does she he feel like an Art Director or a janitor?
 Since she he’s still in charge of deciding which pull requests to accept and to merge to the master project and which not, but at the same time has to possibly manage a mountain of pull requests because the project got quite some popularity, where does he she position him herself?

 It is maybe here that the `readme.md` file becomes once again valuable in expressing a clear position on the project.